Yes, you can eat acorns. Here’s how to go about it.

 Best way to whack ’em is to put the flat end (the side that used to have the cap) on a firm surface and rap the pointy end with a hammer, or, with long, tapered acorns like cork oak or Valley oaks, just whack the side.

 Red oak acorns have a “test,” a skin that doesn’t want to come off, just like a chestnut.
-If you boil the acorns and shell them while still hot, the skin comes right off.
-Only do 5 to 10 acorns at a time if you are doing this, or they’ll cool too much.
-I only bother with this when I am making acorn bits, not flour.
+Easiest way to deal with this is to freeze your fresh acorns for a week or two before cracking.
+This will slip the skin off the nut.
 The skin is bitter, but it’s not that big a deal if you are making flour.

 Shell your acorns into water.
-The meats oxidize fast, and you will get a lighter-colored flour if you do this.
+The meats oxidize, and you will get a lighter-colored flour if you do this.
 It’s aesthetic, but it matters to me.

 All acorns should be leached with water to remove bitter tannins, which will a) make your mouth feel and taste like felt, b) make you a bit nauseous, and possibly c) constipate you for days.

 There is a better method, but it takes days.
-Grind the raw acorns into flour, then mix 1 cup of acorn meal to 3 cups water.
+Grind the raw acorns into flour, then mix a ratio of 1 cup of acorn meal to 3 cups water, or more water if you have large containers.
 Pour this all into a glass jar with a lid and put it in the fridge.
 Every day you shake the jar, wait 12 hours or more, then pour off the water — and the tannins.